-We prevent avoidable blindness in some of the poorest parts of the world by diagnosing and treating conditions such as cataracts.
-We’re also fighting to eliminate debilitating neglected tropical diseases such as trachoma and river blindness.
+We prevent sight loss and avoidable blindness in some of the poorest parts of the world by treating conditions such as cataracts.
+We also fight to eliminate debilitating neglected tropical diseases such as trachoma and river blindness.

-We work with governments around the world to tackle problems at the root of avoidable blindness, such as access to clean water and education.
-We work alongside local communities make changes for the long term, to support people who need it most.
+We work with governments around the world to tackle the problems at the root of avoidable blindness, such as access to education and clean water.
+We work alongside local communities to support the people who need it most.

 Schoolboy John Wilson is blinded by an explosion during a school chemistry lesson.
 In the next decade, he goes on to study law at Oxford University and gets a job at the National Institute for the Blind.

 A young boy in India in the 1940s.

 John embarks on a nine-month tour of Africa and the Middle East, and is shocked at the scale of blindness and the conditions in which he finds blind people living.
 He returns to the UK determined to do something about it.

 Sir John founds the British Empire Society for the Blind – the original name for Sightsavers.
 In its first year, the society forms national organisations for blind people in six countries, concentrating on education, rehabilitation and welfare.

 A doctor examines a girl's eyes in India in the 1950s.